-In addition, NHMRC must comply with the Australian Signals Directorate Information Security Manual and with relevant Government security standards when storing any information.
+In addition, NHMRC must comply with the Australian Cyber Security Centre Information Security Manual and with relevant Government security standards when storing any information.

-For further information on the way NHMRC manages security risks in relation to personal information please contact the Agency Security Adviser via email to email@example.com.
+For further information on the way NHMRC manages security risks in relation to personal information, contact the Agency Security Adviser via email to email@example.com

-the NHMRC Public Consultation Portal, you acknowledge and agree that the Commonwealth will not be liable for any unauthorised access or for any loss or damage that you may incur as a result of any unauthorised access to this site or to the information transmitted by you or any other person.
+By clicking on the warning/ disclaimer tick box on the subscription service or our web-based forms, you acknowledge and agree that the Commonwealth will not be liable for any unauthorised access or for any loss or damage that you may incur as a result of any unauthorised access to this site or to the information transmitted by you or any other person.

-NHMRC records are retained in accordance with the relevant Records Authority issued by the National Archives of Australia, under the Archives Act 1983.
+NHMRC records3 are retained in accordance with the relevant Records Authority issued by the National Archives of Australia, under the Archives Act 1983.